Flexible model selection for mechanistic network models: Discussion

 \section{Discussion}

-Network models are used widely in many domains, and mechanistic models allow one to easily incorporate domain knowledge.
+Network models are widely used in many domains, and mechanistic models allow one to easily incorporate domain knowledge.
 However, due to the intractability of the likelihood of the typical mechanistic network models, likelihood-based model selection methods are not feasible.
 We propose a procedure that combines the Super Learner (SL) framework with the data generation of Approximate Bayesian Computation (ABC), allowing one to leverage the ease of generating data from mechanistic models via forward simulation, while quantifying uncertainty in the selected model.

-While ABC provides one viable means for mechanistic network model selection, an accurate ABC posterior requires the knowledge of sufficient statistics, which are typically difficult to find in the case of intractable likelihoods.
-The lack of sufficiency and the distance thresholding inherent in ABC can cause inaccuracy in the approximation of the posterior distribution of the model index.
-In addition, the concatenation of the sufficient statistics of each submodel is not necessarily sufficient for the full model.
-This can lead to a lack of correspondence between the ABC Bayes factor and the true Bayes factor.
-Rather than relying on ABC to approximate the Bayes factor for model selection, which suffers from the lack of sufficiency, we proposed to use SL for model selection while borrowing the generation of pseudo-data from ABC.
+While ABC provides one viable means for mechanistic network model selection, an accurate ABC posterior requires the knowledge of sufficient statistics \citep{barber2015rate,lintusaari2017fundamentals}, which are typically difficult to find in the case of intractable likelihoods.
+The use of insufficient statistics and non-zero threshold for the distance, as is commonly done in ABC, can make the approximation of the posterior distribution of the model index worse.
+As an alternative to ABC for likelihood-free model selection, we proposed to use SL for model selection while borrowing the generation of pseudo-data from ABC.
+While it still suffers from the lack of sufficiency, our approach aims to make the best use of available predictors.